New Millennium, Sir? Part Two

 A Big Target

-Another early leader, the Robinson Racing Riley & Scott was yet one more prototype to have problems, losing an hour behind the Wall trying to sort an engine malady.
+Another early contender, the Robinson Racing Riley & Scott, was yet one more prototype to have problems, losing an hour behind the Wall trying to sort an engine malady.

 The Old One Two